 RSVP still required to attend Mass

-As the city continues to open up, we are seeing an increase in or Saturday Vigil and Sunday mass attendance.
+As the City of New Orleans continues to open up, we are seeing an increase in our Saturday Vigil and Sunday Mass attendance.
 In order to conform to social distancing norms attendance restrictions continue to apply.
-Therefore, we ask parishioners sign-up for the desired mass the day before for week day masses and by 12:00pm (noon) on Saturday for all week end masses.
-Masks are required at all masses.
-To sign up for mass click on the link below
+Therefore, we ask parishioners to sign-up for the desired Mass the day before for week day Masses and by 12:00pm (noon) on Saturday for all weekend Masses.
+Masks are required at all Masses.
+To sign up for Mass click on the link below

 Update:: Re: Reopening of St. Maria Goretti Church